 Minimum Necessary Income (MNI) is required to sponsor the dependent children to Canada.
-If the dependent child has a child of their own, then you need to show proof of income to support the entire family.
+If the dependent child has a child of their own, you need to show proof of income to support the entire family.

 A child is considered dependent if they are under the age of 22 and unmarried.

 A child over the age of 22 will be considered dependent if they are disabled or have a mental condition that makes them dependent on their parents.